Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-4jkpbweFOeU.md

 ### Transcript

-> is fix it supposed to have corporate or capitalistic undertones i wonder i wonder i don't know if if they have those undertones to you then maybe that maybe it does i wonder
+> is fix it supposed to have corporate or capitalistic undertones I wonder I wonder I don't know if if they have those undertones to you then maybe that maybe it does I wonder